Scout24/hiring/wanted-next-generation-software-engineer.md

 * Flexible working hours;
 * Possibility to work from home - home office;
 * Free parking lot;
-* Oktoberfest ;)
+* Oktoberfest;
-* Free to choose working computer, most of our engineers prefer to work on Macs :)
+* Free to choose working computer, most of our engineers prefer to work on Macs;
 * Free tea, coffee, fruits - I guess nowadays it is industry standard;
 * Paid working days to take care of the sick child;
 * Good life \ work balance - family friendly company;